FollySoft/Havoc/README.md

 Havoc is a physical action game for 2 or more players.
 Players choose between 3 weapons and fight to the death.
 Last knight standing is the winner!

 #### SETUP
-Distribute 1 Havoc Blink to each player.
-These blinks will represent that player's "Knight".
+Distribute 1 Havoc Blink to each player, representing that player's "Knight".
 Havoc tiles start in the "Forge" state, indicated by a flickering fire animation.
 Here, players can press the button to cycle between 3 weapons: sword, axe, and chakram.
-Double clicking on a weapon of their choosing indicates that a player is ready for battle.
+Players select a weapon for their knight by double clicking, indicating that they are ready for battle.

 ***Insert image of weapon faces here.***